adamluckydo/ontology/Buddhism.md

 ...

 It is not empty, and it is not a dependent origination.

-It is not of the five aggregates, a
+It is not of the five aggregates, and it doesn't bear the three characteristics.

 It is not formed by causal conditions, and therefore never changes, nor ceases to exist.

 From the Buddha: